Contents: Preliminary adjustment ↧ Basic adjustment ↧

 - Check the wires going to the spark plugs (section 33)

-- Check crankcase ventilation valve (section 30)
+- Check the crankcase ventilation valve (section 30)

 - Check the air filter (section 19)